mtpontes/blog-san-api/readme.md

 Blog-san is a simple REST API project, with the intention of practicing, CRUD, mapping and entity relationships.
 There, users can create an account, publish, comment and respond.

----

-## ⚙️ Functionalities
-- [x] User registration;
-- [x] Authentication and authorization;
-- [x] CRUD for publications and comments;
-- [x] Public acces for readers, but without interactions with publications and other users;
-- [x] Relationships between publications to comments and comments to comments;

----

 ## 🛠️ Tecnologies

 - [Spring Boot](https://spring.io/projects/spring-boot)